scopeusc/scopeusc.github.io/README.md

 ##Sponsors

 Interested in sponsoring Scope?
 Benefits include connections with smart students, access to resumes, and publicity.
-Send us an email at hello@scopeusc.com and we'd be happy to set up a time to chat further!
+Send us an email at sponsors@scopeusc.com and we'd be happy to set up a time to chat further!

+##Contact

+Questions?
+Comments?
+Recipe Ideas?
+Get in touch!
+Email us at hello@scopeusc.com